Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Convergence Analysis of Quadratic Gating MoE

-Equipped with the Voronoi loss $\mathcal{L}_1$ defined above, we are now ready to capture the parameter estimation rate in Theorem~\ref{theorem:poly_strongly_identifiable}, whose proof can be found in Appendix~\ref{appendix:poly_strongly_identifiable}. \begin{theorem} Suppose that the expert function $h(\cdot,\veta)$ is strongly identifiable, then we achieve the following lower bound for any $G\in\mathcal{G}_N(\Theta)$:
+Equipped with the above Voronoi loss $\mathcal{L}_1$, we are now ready to capture the parameter estimation rates in Theorem~\ref{theorem:poly_strongly_identifiable}, whose proof can be found in Appendix~\ref{appendix:poly_strongly_identifiable}. \begin{theorem} Suppose that the expert function $\xbm \mapsto \mathcal{E}(\xbm,\veta)$ is poly-strongly identifiable, then we achieve the following lower bound for any $G\in\mathcal{G}_N(\Theta)$:

-which together with Theorem~\ref{theorem:regression_rate} indicates that $\mathcal{L}_1(\widehat{G}_n,G_*)=\mathcal{\widetilde{O}}_{P}(n^{-1/2})$. \end{theorem}
+which together with Theorem~\ref{theorem:regression_rate} indicates that $\mathcal{L}_1(\widehat{G}_n,G_*)=\mathcal{O}_{P}(\sqrt{\log(n)/n})$. \end{theorem}